Update - 25 Jul 2025 |

 Introduction

-The Royal College of Paediatrics and Child Health (RCPCH) advocates for the best interests of children.
+RCPCH’s role is fundamentally to advocate for the best interests of children and paediatricians around the world, whoever they are and wherever they may be.
 We aim to do so without engaging in political commentary or judgement.

 RCPCH action